 Radioactive sources and solutions that are used for calibration of radiation-detection instrumentation are obtained with quantitative calibration directly traceable to the National Institute of Standards and Technology.
-Ames Laboratory's quality assurance effort relied on established U.S. EPA, IDNR, IDPH, and DOE regulations, standards and methods.
+Ames Laboratory's quality assurance effort relies on established U.S. EPA, IDNR, IDPH, and DOE regulations, standards and methods.
 This applies to both radioactive and non-radioactive environmental sampling and analyses.

 Ames Laboratory's air quality assurance procedure consists of maintaining an exhaust hood inventory, maintaining a radiological material balance, tracking chemicals, and waste collection and management.
 These measures determine if the Laboratory has a source in need of monitoring or permitting, in accordance with IDNR guidance.
-The Laboratory uses EPA's COMPLY modeling program, when necessary, to produce the annual NESHAP report (See Appendix B).
+The Laboratory uses EPA's COMPLY modeling program, when necessary, to produce the annual NESHAP report (See Appendix A).

-In 2011, the Laboratory continued to apply its Readiness Review (RR) Procedure to new or significantly modified research activities for risk identification, categorization, and ES&H review of activities.
-Another purpose of the RR is to prevent and/or control releases of hazardous materials to the environment.
+In 2012, the Laboratory continued to apply its readiness review process to new or significantly modified research activities for risk identification, categorization, and ES&H review of activities.
+Another purpose of readiness review is to prevent and/or control releases of hazardous materials to the environment.
 It was developed to ensure that an appropriate level of rigor, commensurate to the risk associated with an activity's hazards, is applied to the activity's ES&H review.
-Forty-seven readiness reviews were approved in 2011.
+Twenty-seven readiness reviews were approved in 2012.
 Approved activities are reviewed every five years.

-Line management directs Laboratory Group/Section leaders to be responsible for assuring that measuring and test equipment is of proper type, accuracy, and tolerance to accomplish the specified requirements.
+Line management directs Laboratory group leaders to be responsible for assuring that measuring and test equipment is of proper type, accuracy, and tolerance to accomplish the specified requirements.